-All of these items discussed above have further information about them in the year end report along with the department make up and activities for this past year.
-I invite you to get to know the goings on in the city and your local Police Officers, Firefighters and Emergency Technicians through the report.
+All of these items discussed above as well as much more are discussed in our yearly report.
+I invite you to get to know the goings on in the city and your local Police Officers, Firefighters and Emergency Technicians through this report.

 I would also like our citizens to know that whether they are calling for assistance in finding lost or stolen property or calling for help in a major life changing incident, Spanish Fork Ambulance, Fire and Police Officers will provide the service needed in a professional manner.
 Be assured that our officers are highly trained in all areas of public safety service and will do all that is possible to achieve a desired outcome.

 No single factor has been more crucial to reducing crime levels than the partnership between law enforcement agencies and the communities we serve.
-In order for law enforcement to be truly effective, police agencies cannot operate alone; they must have the active support and assistance of citizens and communities.
+In order for law enforcement to be truly effective, public safety cannot operate alone; they must have the active support and assistance of citizens and communities.

 We encourage all citizens to be educated on crime prevention and other safety issues as well as to be involved in community safety by reporting crimes and suspicious activities.